Is it safe to travel to Crete? What to know as island wildfires rage

 Is it safe to travel to Crete?
-What to know as wildfires rip through holiday towns
+Your holiday rights as wildfires rip through Greek island

 Firefighters continue to battle the blaze in its second day after authorities said it's hard to contain